tildebyte/ChucK-plugin-for-ST3/README.md

 - Restart Sublime Text 3.

 ## Features
-- "Doc Search": searches the ChucK online help for a currently selected word (zeffii). it takes:
-  - Any Ugen name
-  - the following terms (search terms are not case sensitive):
-    - arrays, std, math, machine, help, class, types, and vm
-    - dot methods for Std and Math will also work, try doc search: Std.max
 - Run the current ChucK program in ChucK, with the output going to an ST terminal window.
 This runs from the Tools menu using the Build command (initial Build command by Sharov Anton).